'We're The Best In The World!’' – Washington National Guard supports Seahawks Super Bowl celebration

-U.S. Army Sgt.
-Deshawn Jimerson guides a Washington National Guard truck as part of the Super Bowl LX victory parade in Seattle, Wash., on Feb.
+U.S. Air Force Maj.
+Gen. Gent Welsh, adjutant general of the Washington National Guard, recognizes Drew Johnston, Seattle Seahawks military relations liaison, with a challenge coin at Lumen Field, Seattle, Wash., on Feb.
 11, 2026.
-As part of the Super Bowl 60 victory celebrations, Washington National Guard vehicles carried Seattle Seahawks players, coaches, families, and staff in what was the largest parade in city history.
-(U.S. Army National Guard photo by Sgt.
-Remi Milslagle)
+As part of the Super Bowl 60 championship celebrations, Washington National Guard vehicles carried Seattle Seahawks players, coaches, family, and staff in what was the largest parade in city history.
+(U.S. Army National Guard photo by Spc.
+Ryan Dunn)

 |Date Taken: